jpcours2014/GettingCleaning-Data/CodeBook.md

 - 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

-The set of variables that were estimated from these signals are:
+The set of variables estimated from these signals are:

     mean(): Mean value
     std(): Standard deviation